kmonad/kmonad/doc/faq.md

 ### Q: How does Unicode entry work?

 A: Unicode entry works via X11 compose-key sequences.
-For information on how to configure kmonad to make use of this, please see [the tutorial](../keymap/tutorial.kbd).
+For information on how to configure KMonad to make use of this, please see [the tutorial](../keymap/tutorial.kbd).

 ### Q: How do I use the same layout definition for different keyboards